padmarajnidagundi/Playwright-AI-Agent-POM-MCP-Server/README.md

-# Playwright AI Agent POM MCP Server
+# Playwright AI Agent POM MCP Server / Ready to use automation page object model framework

 A compact, self-contained Playwright demo project showcasing motion assertions, perceptual diffs, and CI-friendly E2E testing patterns.
-Perfect for interviews, demos, and learning test automation best practices.
+Perfect for my interviews, demos, and learning test automation best practices.
+I have added types of testing, and it's ready to use.

 ## What This Repo Demonstrates